stoplightio/platform-docs/1.-quickstarts/add-projects-quickstart.md

 <!-- theme: warning -->

-> After making change within Studio please ensure you commit changes so nothing is lost.
-Click **Push** and follow the prompts.
+> After making change within Studio please ensure you push the changes to avoid any work being lost.
+Click **Push** and follow prompts to do this.
 > ![commit-to-git](../assets/images/git_commit.png)

 Next, lets [share this project](share-documentation-quickstart.md).